bio-tools/biotoolsDocs/governance.rst

 - oversee the curation and development of *bio.tools* and actively offer constructive advice based on their practical experience, requirements and expertise
 - advocate *bio.tools* to colleagues

 The registry-dev group will respect this feedback and advice and reflect it in subsequent rounds of development and curation.
-We very much welcome new contributors: for further information please mail registry@elixir-dk.org.

 Registry end-users
 ------------------